 Don’t be fooled by acne myths – there are also certain myths about acne and adjusting your lifestyle around these is unlikely to help.

 - Acne is not caused by poor hygiene – there is no evidence that cleaning your skin improves your acne

-- Diet has very little effect on acne – it may be helpful to keep a food diary if you notice certain foods are triggering symptoms so that you can avoid them and see if symptoms improve
+- Diet has not been shown to have an effect on acne – it may be helpful to keep a food diary if you notice certain foods are triggering symptoms so that you can avoid them and see if symptoms improve

 - Acne is not infectious – the bacteria causing acne is called Propionibacterium acnes, which normally already lives on people’s skin, so you cannot pass it onto other people